madhur-taneja/README-Template/README.md

 A template for README files that can be used for your future projects.
 A small description about the project, shields as well as the link to your repo.

-Open and view the Project using the `.zip` file provided or at my [Github Repository](https://github.com/madhur-taneja/README-Template)
+Open and view the Project using the `.zip` file provided or at my [GitHub Repository]

-The project is also hosted on [Github](https://madhur-taneja.github.io/README-Template)
+The project is also hosted on [GitHub Pages]

 ## Table of Contents
 - [Getting Started](#getting-started)